beatcracker/toptout/data/README.md

     "privacy": "https://example.com/privacy"
   },

   // Telemetry channels list.
-Conеains name and optionally desription and opt-in/out methods.
+Contains name and optionally desription and opt-in/out methods.
   // Optional, since you may wish to add a product that contains telemetry but doesn't provide a way to control it.
   "telemetry": [
     {